thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ## 1.4 Ingress configuration

-As you can see in the diagram below we are using a Ingress from Istio to provide access from the Internet to the microservice **web-api** and the **web-app**.
+You can see in the diagram below, we are using a Ingress from Istio to provide access from the internet to the microservice **web-api** and the **web-app**.

 ![cns-container-deployment-02](images/cns-container-deployment-02.png)